-- 1. This machine MUST be securely bolted to an uncovered concrete floor, according installation instructions, to reduce the risk of fire and to prevent serious injury, or damage to the machine. - 2.
-When installed on a floor of combustible material, the floor area below this machine must be covered by a metal sheet extending to the outer edges of the machine. - 3.
-This machine MUST be connected to a dedicated electrical circuit to which no other lighting unit or general purpose receptacle is connected. - 4.
+- 1. This machine MUST be securely bolted to an uncovered concrete floor, according to the installation instructions, to reduce the risk of fire and to prevent serious injury, or damage to the machine. - 2.
+If installed on a floor of combustible material, the floor area below this machine must be covered by a metal sheet extending to the outer edges of the machine. - 3.
+This machine MUST be connected to a dedicated electrical circuit to which no other lighting unit or general purpose receptacle is connected.
+Use copper conductor only. - 4.
 This machine MUST be serviced and operated in compliance with manufacturer's instructions.
-CHECK DOOR LOCKS EVERY DAY FOR PROPER OPERATION TO PREVENT INJURY OR DAMAGE.
-IF THE DOOR LOCK FAILS TO OPERATE PROPERLY, PLACE THE MACHINE OUT OF ORDER UNTIL THE PROBLEM IS CORRECTED. - 5.
+CHECK DOOR LOCKS EVERY DAY FOR PROPER OPERATION TO PRE VENT INJURY OR DAMAGE.
+IF THE DOOR LOCK FAILS TO OPERATE PROPERLY.
+PLACE THE MACHINE OUT OF ORDER UNTIL THE PROBLEM IS CORRECTED. - 5.
 Disconnect power prior to servicing of machine. - 6.
-To remove top panel for service on W/FL 75-185 first remove screws at rear.
-Be certain to reinstall screws when remounting the top panel.
+To remove the top panel for service on those models on which it is secured by screws at the rear, first remove the screws.
+Be certain to reinstall them when remounting the top panel.
+To remove the top panel for service on those models on which it is secured by one or two keylocks, use the keys originally shipped in the drum package.
+Be certain to relock after remounting the top panel.